Welcome to IBM Bob

 Specialized modes

-Bob adapts to your specific needs with purpose-built modes that optimize behavior for different development scenarios:
+Bob adapts to your specific needs with three purpose-built modes that optimize behavior for different development scenarios:

 Each mode is designed for specific development scenarios, allowing you to work efficiently without adjusting your communication style.